henrivanovermeire/vending_machine/README.md

 This project serves as a sandbox to experiment with new programming languages in a structured way.
 The goal is always to be able to reproduce the original vending machines behaviour.

-Test-driven development is encouraged; CI/CD setup is underway.
+Test-driven development is encouraged; CI/CD setup with GitHub Actions is underway.